drklis/Markdown-Magic/README.md

 ![TechTaco](https://avatars.githubusercontent.com/u/145585316?s=48&v=4)

+## What You'll Learn
-## What is LaTeX?
+### Math in Markdown: What is LaTeX?
 Both LaTeX and Markdown are examples of markup language.
-Today, we'll be learning how to use LaTeX math notation in Markdown to make pretty equations for repos and GitHub pages.
+You can learn how to use LaTeX math notation in Markdown to make pretty equations for repos and GitHub pages.

 LaTeX is a markup language, based off of TeX.
 TeX was designed for scientists and mathematicians to write clean-looking academic papers that could render mathematical notation for printing and viewing on screens.